 If your dog is still drinking enough water, you can try to give him a bit of time to start eating on his own again.
 It is usual for a dog to skip a meal now and then.
 Just as you are not hungry at times, neither is Spot.
 If you usually feed him at certain times of the day, try leaving the food out so he can graze when he is ready.

-If your dog is refusing food but wants to eat grass, don’t stop him.
+If your puppy is eating grass but refusing food, don’t stop him – unless, of course, there is a concern of ingesting any chemical treatments recently applied to your lawn.
 Your dog’s instincts may be leading him to the grass so he will be able to vomit.
 If something in his tummy is causing it to be upset, this is a good thing and should not be deterred.
 Just be sure to keep him well-hydrated.
 Nonetheless, if he is not drinking, has vomited more than twice, or is exhibiting any other symptoms like lethargy or diarrhea, it is time to call a vet.

 Dogs love being offered foods they don’t normally get, so if your pup is not eating, you may want to provide something easy on the stomach, like baby food or plain chicken.
 Mixing it in with their regular food will encourage them to eat their normal diet.